-I have been placed at an organization called the National Alliance on Mental Illness, more commonly known as “NAMI”.
-NAMI is an organization that focuses on listening, educating, advocating and leading the path to help those who have experienced mental illness by ending stigma and encouraging others to share their stories.
-I would like to share one of the most meaningful experiences I have had while on my first fieldwork experience so far.
+I have been placed at an organization called the National Alliance on Mental Illness, more commonly known as “NAMI.”
+NAMI focuses on listening, educating, advocating and leading the path to help those who have experienced mental illness by ending stigma and encouraging others to share their stories.

-Feel free to Email me! and thanks for being a part of my journey.
+Have any questions or just want to chat?
+Feel free to email me, and thanks for being a part of my journey.

 – Sue Ram